curv3d/curv/docs/advanced/Tail_Call.rst

 TCO eliminates frames from the call stack, which means that it shortens stack traces that are used for debugging.
-Adding TCO to an existing imperative language is a non-starter for this reason: after the change, stack traces have less information, which the existing dev community sees as a loss, and nobody is writing the kind of functional code that benefits from this change, because without TCO, tail recursive loops don't work: your program exhausts the stack and crashes.
+Adding TCO to an existing imperative language is a non-starter for this reason: after the change, stack traces have less information, which the existing dev community sees as a loss.
+Few people support the change, because nobody is writing the kind of functional code that benefits from this change.
+They can't, because without TCO, tail recursive loops exhaust the stack and crash your program.

 On the flip side, if you actually do write code in a functional style, using tail recursive loops, then you don't want each iteration of a loop to appear in your stack traces.